Written by Michael VanDerLaan

 In the same vein as the trajectory, ball flight tendencies can very much be affected by the shaft, and specifically the shaft flex.

-Again, there are some common “rules of thumb” here that modern data is making a bit more complicated.
+There are some common “rules of thumb” here that modern data is making a bit more complicated.
 Again, the best thing to learn is “what are the consequences of shaft flex and release at impact” and you can have a more holistic understanding of troubleshooting your swing and/or equipment.

 However if this same soft shafted club were overloaded, and had a large, whippy “rebound” type of action before impact, a too-soft shaft would have the face adding loft and shutting down too quickly before impact - but also add a lot of speed.
 The result would be a high, hard hook.